compoundingeffects/bigpictureschool/index.md

 <br/>
 Big Picture School uses plain English explanations.
 We want to make it easy for people to understand the fundamentals of each academic field so we avoid using jargon.
 <br/>
-We aim to inspire a new generation of thinkers who can tackle complex problems, come up with new ideas, and drive positive change.
+Our goal is to inspire a new generation of thinkers who can tackle complex problems, come up with new ideas, and drive positive change.
 Whether you're a student, a professional, or a lifelong learner, we want to help you build a comprehensive understanding of the world.

 ## Major Academic Disciplines